Do you have cataracts? Choosing an intraocular lens is one of the most crucial decisions you’ll make before having cataract surgery.

 Although many premium intraocular lenses are available, the Light Adjustable Lens is the only one that allows patients to customize their vision.
 There are no other IOLs available to change your vision following cataract surgery.

 With other intraocular lenses, your vision will not change once your new IOL is implanted.
-Vision is permanent, and there is no way to change or adjust it.
+Vision is permanent, and there is no way to change or adjust it without a 2nd laser surgery such as LASIK or SMILE.

 With the Light Adjustable Lens, patients finally have control over the vision they want.
 They can see at all distances while ensuring their vision is crisp and clear.